This list of travel essentials for women includes all the items that a girl shouldn’t travel without.

 - A light scarf – you can use it when it is cold, or to cover your shoulders if you are visiting churches or temples.

-- A swimsuit, if your trip has some beach or pool time.
+- A bikini swimsuit, if your trip has some beach or pool time.

-I have some news for you!
 You don’t really need to pack 5 pairs of shoes.
-Are you shocked?
+I mean it!

-Ok, just kidding.
-The bottom line here is that much like for the clothes, when deciding which shoes to bring with you you have to think of the things you are going to do during your trip, picking your shoes will be much easier: If you are going to hike, hiking boots are a must as sneakers won’t grip to rocks and slippery terrain.
+If you have an idea of what you’ll be doing during your trip, picking your shoes will be much easier: If you are going to hike, hiking boots are a must as sneakers won’t grip to rocks and slippery terrain.
 Also bring a pair of flip flops (perfect for the beach and to shower) and a pair of comfortable walking shoes for when you plan to go sightseeing.

 - Salomon X Ultra 3 Mid GTX – they are fabulous hiking boots.